OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ## Send information from the dialog box to the host page

-The dialog box cannot communicate with the host page in the task pane unless:

-- The current page in the dialog box is in the same domain as the host page.
+> [!NOTE]
+>
+> - For clarity, in this section we call the message target the host *page*, but strictly speaking the messages are going to the *JavaScript runtime* in the task pane (or the runtime that is hosting a [function file](../reference/manifest/functionfile.md)).
+The distinction is only significant in the case of cross-domain messaging.
+For more information, see [Cross-domain messaging to the host runtime](#cross-domain-messaging-to-the-host-runtime).
-- The Office JavaScript API library is loaded in the page.
-(Like any page that uses the Office JavaScript API library, script for the page must assign a method to the `Office.initialize` property, although it can be an empty method.
+> - The dialog box cannot communicate with the host page in the task pane unless the Office JavaScript API library is loaded in the page.
+(Like any page that uses the Office JavaScript API library, script for the page must assign a method to the `Office.initialize` property or call `Office.onReady`.
 For details, see [Initialize your Office Add-in](initialize-add-in.md).)

 Code in the dialog box uses the [messageParent](/javascript/api/office/office.ui#messageparent-message-) function to send a string message to the host page.
 The string can be a word, sentence, XML blob, stringified JSON, or anything else that can be serialized to a string or cast to a string.
 The following is an example.